 From the shore, four distinct mountain ranges are sighted, formed by faulting, folding and volcanic action.
 These encase the inland waters.
 To the west the Olympic Mountains and the Vancouver Island Range rise up; the Cascades and the British Columbia Range are to the east.
 These high mountains collect snow in the winter, and provide fresh water cold streams which empty into the Salish Sea.
 They also provide the rain shadow effect for the San Juan Islands, yielding many sunny days in the spring, summer and fall.

 The North Pacific Ocean floods into the Strait of Juan de Fuca bringing nutrient rich water mixed by the tidal currents.
 The tidal range of the San Juan Islands is approximately 10 feet.
 There are two high tides and two low tides per day surging through the underwater canyons in-between the islands.
 Here, where sea meets land, a multitude of wildlife finds sustenance.
 Tiny plankton, crustaceans, fish, birds, seals, sea lions, dolphins and the great whales, all find a niche in this habitat.

 For more information about our whale watching tours, take a look at our Western Prince II, Western Explorer II & Boat Charter pages!
-If you’re coming from Seattle, read more about our Whale Watching Seattle trips!
+If you’re coming from Seattle, read more about Whale Watching Seattle trips on our blog!